 MyID can operate multiple websites, each with its own translated version of the software.
-MyID automatically detects the locale of the client and route the connection to the appropriate translated version.
-For details of how to configure multilingual sites contact customer support quoting reference SUP-138.
+The MyID entry page will automatically detect the locale of the connecting browser and route the connection to the appropriate site.
+For details of how to configure multi-lingual sites contact customer support quoting reference SUP-138.